opensourcepledge/opensourcepledge.com/CONTRIBUTING.md

 Here's what the workflow for a new member looks like:

-### 1. PR for `members.csv` submitted
+### 1. Prospective member creates issue

-For a new member to join, they must submit a PR adding themselves to `members.csv`.
+For a new member to join, they must create an issue asking to join and providing the information requested in our [Join][join] page.

-### 2. PR merged -> `src/content/members` updated
+### 2. Create `src/content/members/<member-slug>.json`

-When a new member's PR has been merged, a workflow is run to update `src/content/members`.
-The workflow can be found in `.github/workflows/deploy.yml`, and the code that updates member data can be found in `bin/`.

-If you'd like to update all members manually, for example to fetch new data from a JSON file, run `./bin/update-all-members`.
+After verifying that the prospective member's submitted data is correct, create a JSON file in `src/content/members/<member-slug>.json` with this data.
+The member slug should contain no spaces.

-### 3. Logo added to `public/images/members`
+### 3. Add logo to `public/images/members`

-When a member joins, the logo to be shown on the website must be added as `public/images/members/<slug>/logo.webp`.
+The member logo to be shown on the website must be added as `public/images/members/<slug>/logo.webp`.
 These files should be square, kept at or below 800x800px, and compressed as much as possible without giving up fidelity.

 Here are some tips.
 For logos that are shape-based illustrations: